Guru901/AgnostOS/docs/KERNEL_READINESS.md

 ### 1. Preserve the memory map

-- [ ] Copy or transform the UEFI memory map into kernel-owned data before `exit_boot_services` returns.
+- [ ] Copy or transform the memory map returned by `exit_boot_services` into
+  kernel-owned data before discarding it.
 - [ ] Classify usable, reserved, firmware, kernel, framebuffer, and ACPI ranges.
 - [ ] Reserve the kernel image, boot data, page tables, stacks, and devices.